ossf/wg-best-practices-os-developers/docs/Developers.md

-# Developer Landing Page
+# For Software Developers

 _by the [Open Source Security Foundation (OpenSSF)](https;//openssf.org)_

-If you develop or build software, here are some ready-to-go resources to help you secure it.
+If you develop or build software, here are some ready-to-go resources to help you secure it from the OpenSSF.

 ## General software security education